anime-skip/public-api/README.md

 ## Deployments

-1. When PRs are merged, they are automatically deployed by `.github/workflows/publish-to-staged.yml` to the staging environment.
-1. To promote to production, use the discord bot or run the ["Promote to Production" action](https://github.com/anime-skip/backend/actions/workflows/promote-to-production.yml) manually
+1. Nothing is deployed automatically.
+Instead, just run the [`Deploy` workflow](https://github.com/anime-skip/backend/actions/workflows/deploy.yml) whenever you need to deploy to either `staged` or `prod`

-> Version bumps are handled automatically.
-After promoting, GitHub Actions opens a PR to update the `meta.yml` and `CHANGELOG.md`.
+> Version bumps are handled automatically when deploying `prod`.
+GitHub Actions commits the version change directly to `main`